ssiwan/kmt/README.md

 *US Digital Service Playbook:*
 > *Play 11 - Manage Security and Privacy through Reusable Processes*

-The DHS KMT security testing uses Vega https://subgraph.com/vega/.
-Vega is used to detect web vulnerabilities such as cross site scripting and other web vulnerabilities.
+The DHS KMT security testing uses Snyk https://snyk.io.
+Snyk is used to detect web vulnerabilities such as cross site scripting and other web vulnerabilities.

 ## Using Docker for development